Do Raccoons Kill Cats? Uncover the Facts Here

 2. Raccoons and Territoriality

 One of the primary concerns for pet owners when it comes to raccoons and cats is the potential for disease transmission.
-Raccoons can carry a variety of diseases that may be transmitted to cats, including:
+The wild raccoons are known to be carriers of several diseases that can be passed on to the domestic cats, such as

 4. Size and Age Considerations